isomerpages/moe-swisscottagesec/_swiss-experience/PDLP@Swiss Cottage.md

 <p>Not only is the iPad a portable device that offers students the convenience
-of learning on-the-move, it also allows for a seamless learning experience alongside existing learning technologies such as the Student Learning Space (SLS) as well as other educational technology to personalise and enhance students’ learning.
-In addition to apps within Apple’s eco-system, students will also gain access toa wide range of software from other developers (e.g. Google Suite and Microsoft Office etc), making it the device of choice in developing students’ application and creative skills.</p>
+of learning on-the-move, it also allows for a seamless learning experience alongside existing learning technologies such as the Student Learning Space (SLS) as well as other educational technologies to personalise and enhance students’ learning.
+In addition to apps within Apple’s eco-system, students will also gain access toa wide range of applications from other developers (e.g. Google Suite and Microsoft Office etc), making it the device of choice in developing students’ application and creative skills.</p>
-<p>For Swiss Cottage, each 2024 PLD bundle consists of:
+<p>For Swiss Cottage, each 2025 PLD bundle consists of:
-<br>1) Apple iPad 10.2″ 9th&nbsp;Generation (2021) 64 GB Wifi
+<br>1) Apple iPad 10.9″ 10th&nbsp;Generation 64 GB Wifi
-<br>2) Logitech Rugged Combo 3 (smart keyboard with casing)
+<br>2) Logitech Rugged Combo 4 (smart keyboard with casing)
 <br>3) Apple Pencil 1</p>
 <p><strong><u>Digital Citizenship and Cyber Wellness (CW)</u></strong>
 </p>
 <p>As the students develop the digital skills that support their learning,
-it is also imperative that they are empowered to take responsibility for their personal well-being when using technology.</p>
+it is also imperative that they are empowered to take responsibility for their personal well-being and the well-being of others when using technology.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Swiss%20Experience/MOE-Cyber-Wellness-Framework.png">
 </div>